michaelspatrick/clustercheck/README.md

 * The script must execute a query every time it is called, which can impact performance.

 Advantages of the plugin method:
-* Easy to install and configure.
+* Easy and simple to install and configure.
 * No need for root privileges to configure.
 * No need for knowledge of xinetd or services.
 * No need to configure access or store login information in a text file.
 The plugin runs internal to the MySQL daemon.